BrandonWH20/aws-linode/README.md

 ---

 ## Conclusion
-By refactoring Cart functions into standalone Knative services, you enable better scalability, manageability, and integration with PostgreSQL.
-This architecture leverages the strengths of serverless computing while maintaining robust database interactions.
+By refactoring Cart functions into standalone Knative services, we enable better scalability, manageability, and integration with PostgreSQL.